powsybl/pypowsybl/docs/user_guide/network.rst

     ])
     n.create_voltage_levels(voltage_levels)

 Now, you can create busbar sections on every voltage level.
-Here, there will be three busbar sections in voltage level VL1 and one busbar section in voltage level VL2.
+Here, we create three busbar sections in voltage level *VL1* and one busbar section in voltage level *VL2*.

 .. testcode::